vedb1211/Insurance-Premium-Prediction/README.md

 4. **Model Selection**: We've explored various Linear Regression using OLS and find out the best model within OLS.

-5. **Training and Tuning**: Our chosen model is trained on a subset of data and fine-tuned using cross-validation and hyperparameter optimization.
+5. **Training and Tuning**: Our chosen model is trained on a subset of data and fine-tuned using cross-validation.

-6. **Prediction**: Input potential policyholder attributes, and the model predicts their insurance premium.

-7. **Visualization**: Interactive visuals shed light on attribute relationships and their impact on premiums.

 ## :file_folder: Repository Structure